 Let’s face it, we’ve all done it: we go to a undeveloped country and complain about the poor hygiene, the inefficient transportation network, and compare the country’s poor tourism infrastructure with what we have at home.
 Bringing our first-world expectations with us is often the biggest mistake we can make as travelers.
 That skews our perspective of a country and stops us from seeing beyond the superficial.

 19. There is no right or wrong way to travel.

 Who are we to judge whether shoestring backpacking is the right way to travel or that luxury traveling is wrong?
 Each of us has our individual travel style, likes and dislikes — certain style involves more adventure, others are more relaxing; that doesn’t mean one is better than the other.
-I wrote about this before — that I don’t believe there’s no such thing as a good or bad traveler.
+There’s no such thing as a good or bad traveler.

 20. Make mistakes – lots of them!

 Do you identify with any of these?
 What lessons have YOU learned from traveling?
 Share them with us here.

 Photo credits: Image quotes above were kindly provided by Curated Quotes.